wahrwolf/ba-thesis/chapters/600-discussion.md

 #### BLEU
 The BLEU score is computed by measuring the difference between word groups and is calculated over the whole text.
-The metric was developed to measure translation quality.
+The metric was developed to measure translation quality __Reference__.
 In this thesis the BLEU score is used to measure the overall translation precision.
+__jetzt noch einen Satz darüber wie der Score in deinem Besten Modell ist und was das bedeutet!_

 #### METEOR
 The METEOR metric was developed to improve the correlation of human judgment with the translation score.
-It is calculated on sentence levels.
+It is calculated on sentence levels __Reference__.
 I used this score to represent the comprehensibility of the translation.
+__jetzt noch einen Satz darüber wie der Score in deinem Besten Modell ist und was das bedeutet!_

 #### ROUGE-L
 The ROGUE-L score is calculated by measuring the similarity of longer subsequences.
-This score was developed to compare summaries.
+This score was developed to compare summaries __Reference__.
 Since the score benefits from structural and long word matches I used this score to measure the domain specialization.
+__jetzt noch einen Satz darüber wie der Score in deinem Besten Modell ist und was das bedeutet!_

 #### Overall
-The overall score consists of the addition of the ranks minus the total number of models times the number of metrics for the model compared to all other models trained in the same hyper optimization round.
+The overall score summarizes all three scores and is calculated throu addition of the ranks minus the total number of models times the number of metrics for the model __and is compared to all other models trained in the same hyper optimization round.__ __bitte den letzen Teil prüfen, den versteh ich nicht__
+__jetzt noch einen Satz darüber wie der Score in deinem Besten Modell ist und was das bedeutet!_

 ### Model Selection
-During the model selection, the ranking using the overall score was similar to the individual ranking by the scores directly.
+During the model selection, the ranking using the overall score was similar to the ranking by individual scores.
-This tendency is already known and described by other.
+This tendency is already known and described by other authors __Reference__. __vllt kurz erwähnen wieso sie meinen dass die zusammenhängen__

 ### Prefix constraints
-In the \ref{Results} I described how the models performed absolute according to METEOR in the different domains and how the performance changed in relation to the absolute score.
+In the \ref{Results} I described how the models performed according to METEOR in the different domains and how the performance changed in relation to the absolute score.
 All selected models performed best on the ECB and benefits most from prefix constraints in the Europarl corpus.
-The performance impact in the mixed test set is similar to the described impact by \cite{kobus:16}
+The performance impact in the mixed test set was similar to the described impact by \cite{kobus:16}

-The overall performance showed a slight improvement when prefix constraints were provided, but decreased on most of the domain only data.
+The overall performance showed a slight improvement when prefix constraints were provided, but decreased in most corpora containing only one domain.

-BLEU and METEOR both show the general translation precision and comprehensibility of the mixed data set increased.
+BLEU and METEOR both show that the general translation precision and comprehensibility of the mixed data set increased.
-The prefix constraint aim to improve mixed data sets, by highlighting one key meta information.
+The prefix constraint aimed to improve mixed data sets, by highlighting one key meta information.
 Therefore, if prefix constraints are available, the network can focus more on the similarities between domains instead of learning specific features from it.

-The difference between improvement in the BLEU(indicating precision) and METEOR score, indicates that the prefix constraints helped more with the structural features than the content features.
+The difference between improvement in the BLEU (indicating precision) and METEOR (indicating comprehensibility) score, indicates that the prefix constraints helped more with the structural features than the content features of the copora.

 The ROUGE-L indicates that the addition of prefix constraints decrease the domain specialization in all domains, but its effects on the mixed dataset are rather small.
 Since the ECB and Europarl corpus are similar, the generalization does not impact the performance as much as on the EMEA test set.